 Major League Baseball is introducing some new rules in 2023, but its extra-innings format reportedly is here to stay.

-In 2020, MLB changed its rules so that each extra inning would begin with a runner on second base.
+Before the 2020 MLB season, the league changed its rules so that each extra inning would begin with a runner on second base.
 The player who recorded the last out in the prior inning would be a “ghost runner” to begin the next inning.

 Rogers also reports that the league tweaked its rules for position players pitching, something teams do to preserve their bullpens in blowouts.
 A winning team must now be ahead by 10-plus runs in the ninth inning to bring in a position player to pitch, while a losing team can do so anytime it is down eight or more runs.